Wright Morris: Career

 Morris moved to Chicago in 1924.
 Later that year, he accompanied his father on a road trip to the west coast that formed the basis for his first novel, My Uncle Dudley.
 He also lived briefly with his uncle in Texas before enrolling in Pacific Union College in California.
 He graduated from Pomona College in 1933.
 He married Mary Ellen Finfrock in 1934; the couple divorced in 1959.
 He later married Josephine Mary Kantor.

 Following college, Morris traveled through Europe on a "wanderjahr," which he later fictionalized in Cause for Wonder.

 From 1944 to 1954, Morris lived in Philadelphia.
 From 1954–1962, he divided his time between California and Mexico.
 In 1963, he accepted a teaching position at San Francisco State College.
 He retired from teaching in 1975.

 Morris won the National Book Award for The Field of Vision in 1956.
-His final novel, Plains Song won the American Book Award in 1981.
+In 1981, he won the award a second time for his final novel, Plains Song.

 Morris developed close friendships with several other American authors, most notably John O'Hara and Thornton Wilder, and was a pall bearer at O'Hara's funeral in 1970.
 He also conducted a weekly correspondence with Scottish author Muriel Spark from 1962 until his death.

 Morris died of esophageal cancer in Mill Valley, California in 1998.
 He is buried in the Chapman Cemetery.